Celebrating the Sacraments at St. Bartholomew

-The regular reception of the Holy Eucharist nourishes us, and strengthens us in our spiritual lives.
+The regular reception of the Holy Eucharist nourishes us and strengthens us in our spiritual lives.
 Mass is celebrated daily at 9 am, Saturdays at 4 pm, and Sundays at 8 am, 9:45 am, and 11:30 am.
-If you are unable to attend Mass and would like to receive the at home, in the hospital or at a nursing home, please contact us at 781-444-3434.
+If you are unable to attend Mass and would like to receive them at home, in the hospital, or at a nursing home, please contact us at 781-444-3434.

 Confirmation is another sacrament of initiation into the church.
 Just as the disciples were sent forth at Pentecost, when the Holy Spirit descended upon them, so too are we sent to share the Good News.
 At Confirmation we are given a new name, just at Simon became Peter, the rock upon which the church was built.
 This new name indicates a new mission and a new relationship with God for each of us at our Confirmation, and just as the gifts of the Holy Spirit strengthened the disciples at Pentecost, they also give us strength for our new mission.

 Teens ordinarily receive Confirmation in the tenth grade as part of the Religious Education program.
 Our program is a 2-year program starting in the 9th grade.
 For more information please see our Religious Education page, call the parish office at 781-444-3434 or contact Jennifer Foster.
 For adults interested in receiving Confirmation, please contact the parish office at 781-444-3434.